-“Jeannie’s got strong hands,” Randy said to me as he observed Mom’s uncanny hold on my wrist while we strolled through the halls of Arden Courts.
+“Jeannie’s got strong hands,” Randy said.
+He gazed down at my mother’s uncanny hold on my wrist while she and I strolled the halls of Arden Courts.
 Randy was the son of another resident at Arden.

 “One day, I helped her outside because she was pushing on the door, and she had an amazing grip on my hands.”
-Randy shook his head.
+Randy grinned and shook his head.

 I gawked at Randy’s hands.
 They were sturdy.
 They had been built for football.

-“I know what you mean,” I cringed, helpless to disengage my twisted fingers from Mom’s hands.
+“I know what you mean.”
+Helpless, I cringed and disengaged my twisted fingers from Mom’s hands.
 “Her hands are her superhero strength.”

-Mom’s hands always held my imagination sway.
-She was a magician with her cookies, as she cut and rolled and sprinkled and stirred.
-Mom demonstrated a sleight of hand on par with Houdini in turning flour, sugar, and egg into memories I cannot live without.
+My mother’s hands had always held my imagination sway.
+She was a magician with her cookies as her hands flew across the mixing bowl or dough to cut and roll or press and dust.
+Mom demonstrated a sleight of hand on par with Houdini in turning flour, sugar, and egg into memories I could not live without.

-Her fingers are longer than mine.
-I’ve verified this on numerous occasions.
-And often, I’ve used that as an excuse for my cookies, ravioli, and meatballs never measuring up to hers.
-In truth, she spent a lifetime on her feats, thus making them superhuman.
+Her fingers were longer than mine.
+I verified that fact on numerous occasions.
+And often, I used that excuse when my cookies, ravioli, and meatballs didn’t measure up to hers.
+In truth, Mom spent a lifetime perfecting her feats, thus qualifying them as superhuman.

 When she spanked us, or worse, wielded the wooden spoon.
 When she circled our mistakes on homework.
 When she hemmed or altered suit pants or communion dresses.
 When she neatly penned the names of every person on her Christmas card list, and it was a long list.
-When she dusted or mopped or rubbed Pledge on her coffee tables to make the furniture shine.
+When she dusted or mopped or rubbed Pledge on her coffee tables to shine the furniture.

-These days, Mom implements “the death grip,” as we walk in circles around the hallways.
-She should be utilizing a walker.
-She does own one.
-On several occasions, following a fall or seizure, the PT and I have put walker into practice, but Mom would no sooner wheel it front of her and wonder off.
-Instead, she grabs the nearest set of hands, or the handles of someone else’s wheelchair to that person’s detriment, as a counterbalance to her toddling self.
+These days, Mom implemented “the death grip” as we walked in circles down the corridors of her home.
+She owned a walker, and following a fall or seizure, her therapist put that walker into practice.
+Mom no sooner wheeled it front of her, wondered off, and grasped the nearest set of hands or the handles of someone else’s wheelchair as a counterbalance to her toddling self.

-Even her baby doll is not immune to this grasp.
-And quite honestly, I often search for Baby Doll to replace my own hands when my fingers ache from her crush.
+Even her baby doll was not immune to Mom’s grasp.
+Honestly, I often sought out Baby Doll to replace my own hands when my fingers ached from her crush.

-For countless years, Mom used her hands to change the world through her baking and cooking and coddling grandchildren.
-She held on to life’s curves and now, holds on to those who care for her, or those who can maneuver her in and out of the sun.
+For countless years, Mom used her hands to change the world through her baking and cooking and cuddling of grandchildren.
+She held on around life’s curves and now, clutched the hands of those who cared for her or could maneuver her in and out of the sun.

-When Mom lets go of this life, she will liberate what she had held these many decades.
-That has been her super hero power.
+When Mom finally lets go, she will liberate what she prized for many decades.
+That is her super hero power.
 To hold on to whatever life has thrown at her, including a sometimes intransigent daughter, and still cling to love.